Only this pageAll pages

 """

-Define how to use the primitives
+Define how BASIC should use the Skills.

 """